6G Vision: An Ultra-Flexible Perspective: Conclusion

 \section{Conclusion}

 5G systems were characterized by diverse applications and requirements.
 6G is expected to continue in the same vein by enriching the application fabric even further.
-Fulfilling such a wide variety of use cases is not possible unless similar diversity and flexibility is incorporated in the enabling RATs for the future networks.
-Driven by this, we have presented the various potential RATs from a flexibility perspective.\\
+Fulfilling such a wide variety of use cases is not possible unless flexibility is incorporated in the promising key enabling technologies for the future networks.
+Driven by this, we have presented example flexibility aspects for the potential 6G key enablers under a unique categorization.\\

 We believe that 6G should be approached with flexibility at its primary design criterion.
-To this end we have presented a general framework comprising of aforementioned flexible RATs, empowered by flexible cognitive engine and supported by different aspects of sensing and AI.
+Flexibility aspects of the potential key enablers need to play a leading role in the design stages of 6G systems.
+To this end, we have presented a general framework comprising of the aforementioned flexible key enablers, empowered by a flexible cognitive engine and supported by different aspects of sensing and AI.
 We believe that the presence of flexible options is imperative but only that is not enough to support the future applications.
-Rather, the ability to extract information regarding the operating environment, make intelligent decisions based on them regarding best-possible utilization of the flexibility offered by the RATs is the way forward in the wireless communication domain.\\
+The ability to extract information regarding the operating environment and making related intelligent decisions are the way forward in the wireless communications realm.
+The best possible utilization of the flexibility offered by the key enablers is determined with this vision.\\

-The realization of a flexible RAT platform like the one mentioned above is, however, not straight forward.
+The realization of a flexible key enabler platform like the one mentioned above is, however, not straightforward.
 It requires the methods capable of performing efficient multi-objective optimization to address the various competing applications requirements.
-Furthermore, quantifying the flexibility by proposing novel performance indicators also remains a significant challenge on the way to ensuring a fully-functional flexible, cognitive wireless communication network.
+Furthermore, quantifying the flexibility by proposing novel performance indicators also remains a significant challenge on the way to ensure a fully-functional flexible, cognitive wireless communications network.